 Strips are classified as non-weatherproof, weatherproof, or waterproof.
 The type of strip you need is determined by the environment where your strips will be installed.
 Each strip has an IP rating indicating the size of solids and the pressure of liquids a strip can resist.

 Indoor strips have a rating lower than IP64 and are not intended for locations where they could be exposed to water.
-Common indoor LED strip light installations include under-cabinet lighting, above-cabinet lighting, pantry lighting, cupboard lighting, bookshelf lighting, cove lighting, and bias lighting.
-You can make indoor strip lights waterproof with aluminum channels and proper weatherproofing accessories.
+Common indoor LED strip light installations include under-cabinet lighting, above-cabinet lighting, pantry lighting, cupboard lighting, bookshelf lighting, stair lighting, cove lighting, and bias lighting.
+Waterproof indoor strip lights with aluminum channels and proper weatherproofing accessories.

 Outdoor strips are rated IP64 and above.
-They’re designed for a variety of applications, such as landscapes, vehicles, motorcycles, decks, walkways, patios, gazebos, and railings.
+They’re designed for various applications, such as landscapes, vehicles, motorcycles, decks, walkways, patios, gazebos, and railings.
 Submersible, underwater strips must be IP67 or above to protect internal components from water damage.

 Density, Voltage, and Other Important Characteristics